Energetical self-organization of a few strongly interacting particles: Excited States

-Another example for a dense system at filling $f=\frac{16}{5\times4}$ is shown in Fig. \ref{fig5} for $U=5$ and $t=1$.
+Another example for a dense system at filling $f=\frac{16}{5\times4}$ is shown in figure \ref{fig5} for $U=5$ and $t=1$.
 This system has four holes(empty sites) that act similarly to the four particles for the $f=\frac{4}{4\times3}$ case analyzed above.
 The Euler for $t=0$ takes negative values, since there are a lot of cycles (closed vertex lines) in the particle structures, due to the limited free space in the Hubbard lattice.
-Negative integer values like $\chi=-4,-3,-2$ are reached represented by the plateaus in the black curve.
-The arrows in Fig. \ref{fig5} indicate places where the Euler number for $t=1$(red curve) is preserved from the $t=0$ case, although the integer energy of the corresponding states might differ from $t=0$.
+Negative integer values like $\chi=-4,-3,-2$ are reached, represented by the plateaus in the black curve.
+The arrows in figure \ref{fig5} indicate places where the Euler number for $t=1$(red curve) is preserved from the $t=0$ case, although the integer energy of the corresponding states might differ from $t=0$.
 The contribution of the probability amplitudes for the individual Fock states with $\chi=-4,-3,-2$, calculated by Eq. \ref{eq_15} is shown in the insets, for the places in the energy spectrum indicated by the arrows.

 Another effect that we have found is that the probability $P(\chi)$ for each individual $\chi$ in the superposition of the Fock states, spreads around the $\chi(t=0)$ value normally, via a Gaussian distribution.
-A few examples are shown in Fig. \ref{fig7} for $E=94,95$ and $\chi=-3$.
+A few examples are shown in figure \ref{fig7} for $E=94,96$ and $\chi=-3$.
+From this perspective, we can see the second nearest neighbor hopping $t$ acts as a perturbation causing the Euler number to spread normally around the value it has at the $t=0$ limit.

 The effects described for the two fillings studied above are general and are encountered at various other fillings that we have studied.